 Not Trying to Negotiate The Purchase Price

-We at KAPLAN, KAPLAN, DITRAPANI & RABANIPOUR, LLP are well-versed in tax law.
+We at KAPLAN, DITRAPANI & FARIA LLP are well-versed in tax law.
 We aim to pass that expertise onto our clients, with many clients successfully lowering their mortgage and transfer tax fees by working with our skilled team of attorneys.

 Getting Trapped In Bad Contracts